The Perfect Ireland and Scotland Itinerary

 You can also find flights to Inverness, Aberdeen and Dundee depending on which airport you want to fly out of.
 Since Glasgow and Edinburgh are the main international airports you will probably want to book a flight out of either of those to get to your home airport.

-Ireland and Scotland itinerary
+Ireland and Scotland Tours

 If you don’t feel like planning your own great Ireland and Scotland itinerary you can download the printable one I’ve designed from here.